-For a summary of results, check out our posted executive summary.
+For a summary of results, check out our executive summary:

 IPMA-HR has the capability to survey your organization comparing it to the benchmark group.
 IPMA-HR can issue your organization a 10-12 page PowerPoint report comparing your organization on key measures of employee engagement, tables on every question and verbatim responses to open-ended questions.
-Personalized Report Details.
+Contact us for more information.